vipul-maheshwari/vipul-maheshwari.github.io/_posts/2024-01-23-rag-application-with-langchain.markdown

 ### FAQs

-1. We will be using  <u><a href="https://python.langchain.com/docs/get_started/introduction">Langchain</a></u> for this task, Basically it's like a wrapper which lets you talk and manage to your LLM operations better.
+1. We will be using [Langchain](https://python.langchain.com/docs/get_started/introduction) for this task, Basically it's like a wrapper which lets you talk and manage to your LLM operations better.

-2. Along with it we will be using  <u><a href="https://huggingface.co/">Hugging Face</a></u>, it is like an open-source library for building, training, and deploying state-of-the-art machine learning models, especially about NLP.
-To use the HuggingFace we need the access token, Get your access token <u><a href="https://huggingface.co/docs/hub/security-tokens">here</a></u>
+2. Along with it we will be using [Hugging Face](https://huggingface.co/),  it is like an open-source library for building, training, and deploying state-of-the-art machine learning models, especially about NLP.
+To use the HuggingFace we need the access token, Get your access token [here](https://huggingface.co/docs/hub/security-tokens)

 3. For our models, we'll need two key components: a LLM (Large Language Model) and an embedding model.
 While paid sources like OpenAI offer these, we'll be utilizing open-source models to ensure accessibility for everyone.